Atlanta Bicycle Accident Lawyer

 Wrongful Death After an Atlanta Bicycle Accident

 State law also allows families to pursue wrongful death damages after a fatal accident.
-When a victim dies before they can file a personal injury claim or lawsuit, their immediate family members can pursue damages on their behalf.
-Our Atlanta attorneys also handle wrongful death claims and can seek compensation for the economic and non-economic losses the family has experienced.
+When a bicycle accident victim dies before they can file a personal injury claim or lawsuit, their immediate family members can pursue damages on their behalf.
+Our Atlanta bicycle accident lawyers also handle wrongful death claims and can seek compensation for the economic and non-economic losses the family has experienced.

 Building a Case Against the At-Fault Driver After an Atlanta Bicycle Accident

 Many traffic laws protect bicyclists, so the driver is often at fault when a bicyclist gets hit by a vehicle in Atlanta.
-After all, bicyclists are at a much higher risk of serious injury in a collision than vehicle occupants—especially those in large cars, trucks, and SUVs.
+After all, bicyclists are at a much higher risk of severe injuries in a collision than vehicle occupants—especially those in large cars, trucks, and SUVs.

-Under state law, victims can hold the at-fault driver legally responsible for their injuries and damages through a personal injury case.
+Under state law, victims can hold the at-fault driver legally responsible for their bicycle accident injury and damages through a personal injury case.

 State law also requires every driver to carry a minimum amount of auto liability insurance, which includes: